mitsuba-renderer/drjit/docs/unused/dynamic.rst

 When the output array is already allocated, it is also possible to write the results directly into the array.
-The snippet below shows how to do this by calling call :cpp:func:`enoki::vectorize` with a lambda function.
+The snippet below shows how to do this by calling call :cpp:func:`drjit::vectorize` with a lambda function.

 .. code-block:: cpp